arangodb/arangodb/Documentation/Books/AQL/Fundamentals/DataTypes.md

 String literals must be enclosed in single or double quotes.
 If the used quote character is to be used itself within the string literal, it must be escaped using the backslash symbol.
-Backslash literals themselves also be escaped using a backslash.
+A literal backslash also needs to be escaped with a backslash.

 ```